okp4/data-selector/README.md

   --help  Show this message and exit.

 Commands:
-  selector  Start service to select Data to Keep/Delete version   Print the application version information
+  selector  Tool to select Data to Keep/Delete version   Print the application version information
 ```